 The Science Behind El Niño

-Many times, meteorologists use technical terminology during weather discussions.
-Some of the acronyms used can understandably come off as a form of "alphabet soup".
+Many times, meteorologists use terminology during weather discussions.
+Some of the acronyms used can understandably come off as a form of "Alphabet soup".
 Perhaps one of the most widely used terms in the industry is “El Niño” or its counterpart “La Niña.”
-While you may have heard of these, what do they actually mean and how can they impact weather patterns in your neck of the woods?
+While you may have heard of these, what do they actually mean and how can they impact our weather patterns?
 Let's investigate...

-Typical Walker Circulation Diagram in an El Niño year and a neutral year
+Typical Walker Circulation Diagram in an El Niño year (courtesy Australian Bureau of Meteorology)

 El Niño Regions of the Pacific Ocean

 So why is the strength of an El Niño so important?
-The reason is (with all other things being equal) a strong El Niño will promote a different weather pattern than a weaker event.
+The reason is (with all other things being equal) a strong El Niño promotes a different weather pattern than a weaker or even neutral one.
 Overall, El Niños (regardless of strength) are often marked by an enhance split flow pattern and a stronger than average southern jet stream.
 This will favor wetter and cooler conditions across a good portion of the Southern US.
 Conversely, the Pacific Northwest will generally experience milder than normal temperatures during an El Niño.
+The images below portray ideal patterns and their associated temperature anomalies

 Ideal weather pattern and associated temperature departures during a Strong El Niño